 IGE delivers with GRAM5 a Grid compute service that accepts classic Job submissions as well as parallel job definitions, as part of IGE-1.
 IGE plans to provide support for OGSA-BES, JSDL and HPC Basic Profile in early 2012.

-IGE plans to integrate GridWay [] as a job scheduling solution into its IGE-2 distribution in early 2012.
+IGE plans to integrate GridWay [R 26] as a job scheduling solution into its IGE-2 distribution in early 2012.
 By that time, GridWay will also support OGSA-BES, JSDL and HPC Basic Profile on both the service level, and as a client to any compute service that implements these standards.
 Additionally, GridWay will support native CREAM job submissions.
 GridWay provides basic DAG workflow execution, but IGE has no plans to provide workflow support beyond that since community-specific workflow solutions (such as Taverna) already interoperate with GridWay and GRAM5.

 To allow users to interact with the currently running compute jobs, IGE has been offering GSISSH as part of IGE-1 since mid-2011.